It’s our nature to preserve.

 The Park also features The Ports Stainless Steel Salmon that are inlaid into the cement, tying in the Ports art collaborative to the project.
 This was the Ports first art project meant to raise funds for more artwork while creating beauty along the trail.
 Artist: Malo Hasselblad

 The 12-foot wide cement trail wraps completely around the park and stretches just under a mile long.
-Along the trail, there is a non-motorized kayak/canoe vehicle launch, children’s natural play area (coming soon), viewpoints, interpretive signage, and water access trails for those hoping to get closer to our beautiful Columbia River.
+Along the trail, there is a non-motorized launch, Children’s Natural Play Area, viewpoints, interpretive signage, and water access trails for those hoping to get closer to our beautiful Columbia River.
 Leashed pets are welcome.

 Frequently Asked Questions